-A basic starting principle is if your tea is too strong, use less tea at a lower temp.
-If it’s too weak, use more at a similar temp.
+A basic starting principle is if your tea is too strong, use less tea at a lower temperature.
+If the tea is too weak, use more tea at a similar temperature.
 As a good rule of thumb, you generally want to let the water for all teas sit for about a minute, as you don't want the water to be quite at its boiling point.

 Most teas can be steeped a second, third or fourth time, depending on the tea.
 Keep in mind that the amount of tea you use will depend also on the leaf size.
 Some teas like Egyptian Chamomile are large and may require up to a tablespoon for each cup.
 While a dense tea like Temple of Heaven Gunpowder will require less tea.
 There is a lot of flexibility when it comes to tea.
 Try changing the amount, temperature, and time to discover new flavors within each cup.